 - Monochrome Past:

-- The black and white 16 mm film watched by Sam, Dean, and Castiel, which was recoded by Josie Sands on March 8, 1957, showing an exorcism ritual attempting to cure a demon.
+- The black-and-white 16-mm film watched by Sam, Dean, and Castiel, which was recorded by Josie Sands on March 8, 1957, showing an exorcism ritual attempting to cure a demon.

 - Neck Lift: Jane the Nephilim lifts Metatron against a wooden fence and chokes him.